ggranum/twisted-kindling/README.md

 What's different?
 Well, start by checking out the [demo][demo].

 Behind the scenes, we've got much more:
- - Swap out the NPM build targets for Grunt, including minification, SASS, linting, Live-Reload, and more.
+ - Swap out the NPM build targets for Gulp, including minification, SASS, linting, Live-Reload, and more.
  - Component Oriented: the file system is aligned with how you develop your app, not Angular nouns.
 Currently this seed doesn't use nested directories under the primary 'components' directory, but it should be possible to augment the build system to handle it fairly easily.
 Consider it a todo item.
- - Material Design.
+ - Material Design. { Soon to be deprecated?
+The MD team has made a number of design choices that seem... overly complicated.
+We'll see how 1.0 turns out. }
  - More fully functional authentication and user profile model.

 # Features